gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book4.jpg" alt="">

 The Undergraduate constitutes of 4-year bachelor's degree program in mathematics (Tertiary education in India), i.e. students aged 18 to 22.
+I have arranged the topics and books in the order of increasing requirement for mathematical maturity.

 ## Basics ##